 On December 31, 2018, we completed the sale of substantially all of the assets and liabilities of our remote tank monitoring business ("iTank") for total proceeds of \$6.0 million, as it was not deemed to be either a core business or part of our strategic focus.
 The Company received \$5.0 million in cash consideration at closing with the remaining \$1.0 million held in escrow.
 The amount in escrow was to be held up to 12 months with \$0.8 million contingent on meeting certain milestone events and the remaining \$0.2 million to secure the purchaser's rights of indemnification under the asset sale agreement.
-Prior to the disposal, iTank was part of our IOT Solutions reporting segment.
+Prior to the disposal, iTank was part of our IoT Solutions reporting segment.

-During the three and six months ended June 30, 2019, we received \$nil and \$0.5 million of escrow payments, respectively.
-As at June 30, 2019, \$0.5 million continues to be held in escrow.
+During the three and nine months ended September 30, 2019, we received \$nil and \$0.5 million of escrow payments, respectively.
+As at September 30, 2019, \$0.5 million continues to be held in escrow, however, the release of this amount is under dispute with the purchaser.